continuouspipe/remote-environment-client/README.md

 ### Kubernetes settings

-These are asked for by the `set up` command but are not stored in the project config file.
+These are asked for by the `setup` command but are not stored in the project config file.
 The cluster IP address and username can be found on the cluster page for the team in the [Continuous Pipe admin site](https://ui.continuouspipe.io/):